When Do You Need a Private Instagram Account? 7 Signs To Know

 Going private slows unwanted viewers and puts you back in control.
 You approve every follow request to weed out trolls, so creeps stay out.

-A private account helps protect your personal life privacy and draws a clear line between it and your professional public account or role.
+A private account helps protect your privacy and draws a clear line between your personal life and your professional public account or role.
 Many schools and youth groups encourage tighter privacy to protect minors.

 Fewer public posts means fewer screenshots, less gossip, and fewer blurred boundaries.

-You share kids, your home, or your live location
+3. You share kids, your home, or your living location

 Geotags in geographic tag feeds, school logos in hashtag feeds, and daily routines can reveal more than you think.
 Remove location tags, post your day after the fact, and use Close Friends for sensitive moments.